Gautam2117/greenlight-credit/README.md

-# GreenLight Credit - Sanction Widget
+# GreenLight Credit - Loan Sanction Chat Widget

 This repository contains a working prototype of **GreenLight Credit**, a small credit sanction widget plus a backend orchestrator, built for the EY Techathon 6.0 theme on Agentic AI.